DKFZ-ODCF/SophiaWorkflow/README.md

 The columns "indirectFusionCandidatesLeftCancerRightAny", "indirectFusionCandidatesRightCancerLeftAny", and "indirectFusionCandidatesAny" show indirect fusion candidates in the format "leftComponent-rightComponent" where the components have the format "~nearestDownstream/~nearestUpstream".
 Generally, nearest gene neighbors are ignored if farther than 2 Mb away.

-## Comparing results between identical runs
+### A bit of developer docs: Comparing results between identical runs

-For debugging purposes, e.g. during development, a Scala script is available that checks the `svs_*_filtered_*.tsv` files for identity.
+For debugging purposes, e.g. during development, a [script](./compareSVsTSVs) is available that checks the `svs_*_filtered_*.tsv` files for identity.
 This script also does some basic format checks for the columns (like checking gene list formats, etc.).
 You can install Scala via [SDKman!](https://sdkman.io/).
 Execute the script with the two directories containing the `svs_*.tsv` files.
 Note that because prior to version 2.2.2 the fusion candidate columns were processed by quasi randomly selecting from the processed gene identifiers columns, results from <2.2.2 and >=2.2.2 cannot be compared directly.
-A check that the identifiers in the fusion candidate strings may have been taken from the other colunms has not yet been implemented (due to its complexity).
+A check that the identifiers in the fusion candidate strings may have been, taken from the other colunms, has not yet been implemented in the script (due to its complexity).
 To compare results involving versions <2.2.2, use "false" as the first parameter additionally to the two directories to compare.
 The candidates columns are then ignored and **not** checked at all.

 ## Change Log